Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: More Experimental Results

 \subsection{Statistical Significance Testing}

 To ensure the robustness and reliability of our results, we conducted 10 independent runs for each experimental setting and reported the standard deviation for all key metrics.
 Results are shown in Table \ref{tab:std_metrics}.
-Across all datasets and evaluation metrics, we observed consistently low standard deviations, indicating high stability and reproducibility of our findings.
-This statistical rigor further substantiates the significance of our experimental conclusions.
+Across all evaluated datasets and metrics, the proposed model consistently exhibits negligible variance.
+This high stability demonstrates that our performance gains are resistant to stochastic fluctuations during optimization, confirming the reproducibility and statistical significance of our empirical conclusions.